saupur93/vghfoundation/README.md

 - try to adjust the sizing of the laptop view of Themes area
 - some treatment to highlight Latest toggle

-About Us
-- Learn about us menu.. where in CMS and what pages establish a pattern

-Events Calendar
-- style single page...if we are using it?
-    - figure out linkage between signature events

 Events
 - lightbox for gallery opening